The return of the king

 2017 – Our youngest ever starting eleven, aged on average 21 years and 296 days, was held to a goalless draw by Plymouth Argyle in an FA Cup Third Round tie at Anfield.
 We won the replay but fell at the next hurdle to Wolverhampton Wanderers.

 1953 - Hughie McAuley was born in Bootle.
 He moved to Melwood to become Reserve Team Manager just before the start of the 2002/03 season, working as a Coach at that level with Gary Ablett, before taking charge of the Under-18’s back at the Academy.
 He had previously been a regular in our reserves in the early 1970’s, before working with the Academy on a full-time basis since June 1990.
 He played a major role in our FA Youth Cup triumph in 1996 and helped to develop players including Jamie Carragher, Steven Gerrard and Michael Owen..
 He left the club in the summer of 2009.

 1947 - Former reserves forward Ted MacDougall was born in Inverness.
 He signed pro terms on his nineteenth birthday in 1966 but never made our first-team, moving on to York City for £5,000 in 1967.
 He enjoyed his greatest success with Norwich City, for whom he banged in 66 goals in 138 games.

 1949 – Forward Steve Peplow was born in Liverpool.
-He signed on at Anfield as a professional in January 1966 and struck nineteen goals for the reserves in 1968/69, but only played three senior games, without finding the back of the net.
+He signed on at Anfield as a professional on his seventeenth birthday and struck nineteen goals for the reserves in 1968/69, but only played three senior games, without finding the back of the net.
 He left for Swindon Town in June 1971 after a successful loan spell there.

 1991 – Former Academy forward Marvin Pourié was born in Werne in Germany.
 He arrived from Borussia Dortmund in the summer of 2007 at the age of sixteen, scoring twelve times in his first year with the Under-18’s but returned to Germany in January 2009, joining Schalke 04.

-1999 – Polish Under-23’s keeper Kamil Grabara was born in Ruda Śląska.
-He arrived in the summer of 2016 from Ruch Chorzów and has so far made it to the first-team bench once before moving on to F.C.
+1999 – Polish keeper Kamil Grabara was born in Ruda Śląska.
+He arrived in the summer of 2016 from Ruch Chorzów, making it to the first-team bench once before moving on to F.C.
 København in July 2021.

 1884 - Robert Blanthorne was born in Birkenhead.
 He only played twice for the first team, at the end of the 1906/07 season after signing from Birkenhead in the second half of the campaign.